freakygithub/civ4bull-sdk/README.md

   - For BAT, copy to \My Games\beyond the sword\MODS\BAT Mod 4.1\Assets\Config
 - Open Civ4 and start a game
 - Open BUG menu (ctrl+shift+O) and play around with new settings :) You might have to re-update these when you load a game (for now), but with less RNG, you should need fewer reloads anyway.

+## Current Custom Combat Features
+- Maximum combat round limit (Allows combat to be less lethal)
+- Global combat damage multiplier (makes results more consistent)

+## Future Custom Combat Goals
+- Remove metal requirement for metal-based units
+- Bonus damage rates to melee units for having access to copper/iron (e.g. +20% strength for copper and +40% for iron)
+- Siege units ignore defender retaliation (boolean)
+- Exception for other siege units (boolean)
+- Siege collateral damage has a chance to miss each unit
+- Land units can beseige/blockage tiles around a city
+- Adjust land siege radius